luau-lang/luau/docs/typecheck.md

 local z: number = x -- not ok
 ```

-## Using Luau on Roblox
+## Roblox types

+Roblox supports a rich set of classes and data types, [documented here](https://developer.roblox.com/en-us/api-reference).
+All of them are readily available for the type checker to use by their name (e.g. `Part` or `RaycastResult`).

-All of Roblox's types are readily available for Luau's type inference engine to use, too.
-We can automatically deduce what your `Instance.new` is actually supposed to return.
+Additionally, we can automatically deduce what calls like `Instance.new` and `game:GetService` are supposed to return:

 ```lua
 local part = Instance.new("Part")
 local basePart: BasePart = part
 ```

+Note that many of these types provide some properties and methods in both lowerCase and UpperCase; the lowerCase variants are deprecated, and the type system will ask you to use the UpperCase variants instead.